MD — MD 2026 Guide

 Why Maryland for Electrician Careers

 Maryland is a state with federal contracts and high trade wages.
-Between federal government, defense, biotech, port operations, the demand for qualified electricians here is through the roof — and it's only growing.
+Between federal government, defense, biotech, port operations, the demand for qualified electricians here is well above the national average — and it's only growing.

 Switching Careers: Can You Afford the Transition in Maryland?